-The factor V Leiden mutation itself does not have any specific treatment.
-But when a person is diagnosed with an acute deep vein thrombosis (DVT) or pulmonary emblolism (PE), treatment with anticoagulants (blood thinners) will be necessary and should be started as soon as possible.
+The factor V Leiden mutation itself doesn’t have any specific treatment.
+But when a person is diagnosed with an acute deep vein thrombosis (DVT) or pulmonary embolism (PE), treatment with anticoagulants (blood thinners) will be necessary and should be started as soon as possible.
 Depending on the severity of symptoms, other treatments may be necessary as well.
-Oftentimes those treatments will require hospitalization.
+Often, those treatments will require hospitalization.

-Individuals who happen to know that they have FVL – but have never had blood clots – do not have to be prescribed any blood thinners.
-But it is important that these individuals discuss with their doctors what they should be aware about – and what they can do to minimize — the risk of DVT or PE.
+Individuals who happen to know that they have factor V Leiden — but have never had blood clots — don’t have to be prescribed any blood thinners.
+But it’s important that these individuals discuss with their doctors what they should be aware of — and what they can do to minimize — the risk of DVT or PE.
 Some issues that can be discussed with your doctor include:

-- Need (or not) to wear graded elastic compression stockings during long-haul flights and long road trips
+- The need (or not) to wear graded elastic compression stockings during long-haul flights and long road trips.

-- Avoidance of alcoholic beverages during long flights
+- Avoidance of alcohol-containing beverages during long flights.

 What other complications are associated with factor V Leiden (FVL)?

-Other than the increased risk of developing DVT or PE, FVL may increase the risk of miscarriage or other pregnancy complications, such as preeclampsia and eclampsia, placental abruption (when the placenta separates too early from the wall of the uterus), and having a fetus that grows slower than is usual.
-Miscarriages associated with FVL are more likely to occur later in pregnancy (after the first trimester).
+Other than the increased risk of developing DVT or PE, factor V Leiden may increase the risk of miscarriage or other pregnancy complications, such as preeclampsia and eclampsia, placental abruption (when the placenta separates too early from the wall of your uterus), and having a fetus that grows slower than is usual.
+Miscarriages associated with factor V Leiden are more likely to occur later in pregnancy (after the first trimester).

-But because there are many risk factors associated with the development of those pregnancy complications, there is still debate and uncertainty as to how much the FVL mutation is a cause or just another contributing factor of those pregnancy complications.
+But because there are many risk factors associated with the development of those pregnancy complications, there’s still debate and uncertainty as to how much the factor V Leiden mutation is a cause or just another contributing factor to those pregnancy complications.